transparency-dev/trillian-tessera/README.md

 #### Constructing the Storage Object

-Now you'll need to instantiate the storage object for the native implementation you are using:
+Now you'll need to instantiate the storage object for the native driver you are using:
 ```go
 import (
     "context"